shafali731/teeskentelee_suuruutta/README.md

 ### Shafali Gupta, Aleksandra Koroza, Raunak Chowdhury, Hasif Ahmed
 ### Period 8
 ## What is this?

 FitByBit is a website that tracks your calories and your activity by either linking your account to your fitbit or through user input.
-It reccomends meals and your progress daily.
+It reccomends meals and tracks your progress daily.
+We offer two different meal suggesting mechanisms (Binge and Health(ier)).
+Try them out for yourself!

+## What if I don't have a Fitbit!

+Never fear.
+You can create a free account [here](https://accounts.fitbit.com/signup?lcl=en_US&targetUrl=https%3A%2F%2Fwww.fitbit.com%2Flogin%2Ftransferpage%3Fredirect%3Dhttps%25253A%25252F%25252Fwww.fitbit.com%25252F) and sync to it when prompted on our website.
+You can manually log step and heart rate data from their interface.
+If you don't, you'll miss out on some pretty cool graphs.

 ## Launch Instructions
 ### Install and Run on Localhost